 The program seeks to support actions that anticipate and respond to potential climate change impacts and maximize long-term conservation goals.
-Preference will be given to projects protecting areas of high biological value and designated as a high priority in a strategic habitat conservation plan.
-The program also seeks to support projects that manage for dynamic ecological processes, landscape functionality, and species assemblages, rather than those aimed at maintaining historic conditions or individual species.
+To achieve these ends, the program prioritizes projects that manage for dynamic ecological processes, landscape functionality, and species assemblages, rather than those aimed at maintaining historic conditions or individual species.
 Applicants must articulate how climate adaptation science informs the proposed conservation actions and specify the source of science and/or analysis upon which their adaptation project is based.